Looking for an easy guide on how to make a pie chart with CSS and HTML? Then you’ve come to the right place!

 .entry{ transition: all 500ms linear ; } .entry:hover{ filter: invert(); }

 Now, when we hover over each entry, it has a smooth transition to show the name of the food item, while also inverting the color of the entry.
+It should look like the following:

-div that was created earlier:
+div that we created earlier:

 <!--Pie chart keys --> <input type="radio" id="rice" name="values" class="rice-key"/> <label for="rice" class="rice-label">Rice</label> <input type="radio" name="values" id="beans" class="beans-key"/> <label for="beans" class="beans-label"> Beans</label> <input type="radio" name="values" id="plantain" class="plantain-key"/> <label for="plantain" class="plantain-label"> Plantain</label> <input type="radio" name="values" id="potato" class="potato-key"/> <label for="potato" class="potato-label"> Potato</label> <input type="radio" name="values" id="yam" class="yam-key"/> <label for="yam" class="yam-label"> Yam</label> <input type="radio" name="values" id="pasta" class="pasta-key"/> <label for="pasta" class="pasta-label"> Pasta</label>